 Sister City Cruises Captains Dave & Shelley

-I feel fortunate to have grown up on both the Jersey and Florida coasts; it enabled my dad and me to fish year-round.
-Catching monster blues–and we caught containers full on the Capt.
-Bill out of Belmar, New Jersey–are some of my fondest memories.
+I feel fortunate to have grown up on both the Jersey and Florida coasts; doing so allowed me to fish year-round.
+Catching monster bluefish off the coast of Belmar with my dad–we easily filled a 30-gallon container–are some of my best fishing memories.

 Iâ€™ve been living in this magical place called the Lowcountry for over ten years.
 I love the outdoors so the area, with its abundance of natural beauty, fits my lifestyle perfectly.
 Whether itâ€™s sailing, kayaking, boating, or floating down river with the tide, Iâ€™m always at peace on the water.
 Before Charleston, I lived in Beaufort.
 Every time we cruise there I get such a thrill seeing the little pink cottage I rented.